 Garlic & Ginger, Japanese Whiskey Baby Back Ribs by Michelin Starred Chef John Critchley

 Sometimes you don’t want to start the charcoal briquettes for dinner for two, or you don’t want the smokey impact on the flavor profile.
 This easy rub and sauce duo cooks up great in your cinder grill with little watching and clean up.

-1 each Baby Back Ribs, raw, approximately 2.5 - 3 pounds
+1 rack Baby Back Ribs, raw, approximately 2.5 - 3 pounds